kmgarske/gene-expr-var-project/code.md

 ## Associate gene expression variance/mean rank metric with genome annotations

-Run the partial correlation of gene expression variance/mean rank metrics with each genome (Finucane) or chromHMM annotation.
+Run the partial correlation of gene expression variance/mean rank metrics with each chromHMM annotation.
 Check if the genes in the top/bottom 5% of expression variance/mean exhibit differences in the proportion of gene regions made up of the annotations.

-Make sure you have the following R packages and their dependencies installed: tidyverse, ppcor

 ```bash